 That being said, you can always continue to “fine-tune” a mechanical.
 A quartz movement will always be as accurate as the oscillation rate of the quartz crystal.
-Understand that this is pretty accurate (less than 1/2 second loss per day if kept at a consistent temperature), however there is no real way to adjust accuracy beyond this.
-Slight advantage goes to the mechanical from a precision-adjustment aspect.
+Understand that this is pretty accurate (less than 1/2 second loss per day if kept at a consistent temperature), however, there is no real way to adjust accuracy beyond this.
+A slight advantage goes to the mechanical from a precision-adjustment aspect.

 Movement Replacement For Existing Clock Cases

 If you are replacing a mechanical clock movement in an existing clock case, the best replacement is usually the same make/model as the movement being removed.
 Purchasing a different make/model mechanical can require some case modifications and possible replacement of the clock face (not all key-wind hole patterns are the same).

 Since quartz movements only require a center hand shaft hole, they will generally require little to no case modifications and the same face can almost always be used.